Skip to main content

 In brief

-• Five capability maturity levels ranging from ad-hoc execution to continuous measurement and improvement.
+• Five levels, from sporadic execution to continuous measurement and improvement.

 The five capability maturity levels